Node Requirements and Choosing a Platform

 • Possible for hosts to examine your machine's contents and take your wallet's key if not secured

-If those advantages sound like they outweigh the disadvantages for you, then take a look at our VPS Node Operator's Guide.
+If those advantages sound like they outweigh the disadvantages for you, then take a look at our Server Node Operator's Guide.